Jo Jorgensen: 2020 presidential campaign

 On August 13, 2019, Jorgensen filed with the FEC to run for the Libertarian presidential nomination in the 2020 election.
 She formally launched her campaign at the November 2, 2019, Libertarian Party of South Carolina convention before participating in the South Carolina Libertarian presidential debate the same day.

 In the non-binding Libertarian primaries, Jorgensen was second in the cumulative popular vote, winning two of the 12 primaries.

 On May 23, 2020, Jorgensen became the Libertarian presidential nominee, making her the first woman to be the Libertarian nominee and the only female 2020 presidential candidate with ballot access to over 270 electoral votes.
 Spike Cohen, a mostly unknown figure in mainstream politics, was nominated for vice president.
 The same day, Jorgensen's supporters repurposed Hillary Clinton's unofficial 2016 campaign slogan, "I'm With Her".
 The slogan trended on Twitter that night and made national headlines.
 She registered minimal support in opinion polling.

 Jorgensen released a list of potential Supreme Court nominees in September 2020 in response to the vacancy on the Court created by Justice Ruth Bader Ginsburg's death.

 Jorgensen received more than 1.8 million votes in the general election, about 1.2% of the national total.

 After the election, several media outlets speculated that Jorgensen's candidacy resulted in vote splitting significant enough to be decisive in Democrat Joe Biden's victory over Republican Donald Trump, pointing to Jorgensen's vote share being higher than Biden's margin of victory over Trump in multiple battleground states.
 While many pundits claimed that Trump would have won had she not run, others believed that many Jorgensen voters would have abstained from voting, as opposed to voting for Trump.

+2028 presidential exploratory committee

+On May 28, 2026, Jorgensen announced that she was forming an exploratory committee to consider a possible run for the Libertarian presidential nomination in the 2028 election.